Would you like to influence School policy or make a difference in how your course is run? Why not consider becoming a student representative (rep).

 Principles and Guidance for Student Representation can be found here.
 SoSS Undergraduate Reps will sit on their relevant Programme Committees and the UG Student Staff Liaison Committees.
 We ask for a second or final year rep to act as chair for the Staff Student Liaison Committee (SSLC).
 We also have reps attending the School’s Teaching and Learning Committee (STLC).
 Reps will be expected to have ongoing contact with their class mates via a number of methods.
 SoSS would like to hear what’s going well and what can be done more often and what isn’t going so well and can be improved.

-We ask that reps connect with their Programme Administrator periodically for an informal discussion about their role as a rep and to discuss any issues that may be easily resolved outside of the committee meetings.
-Programme Administrators will also want to hear what views reps have gathered from their fellow students.
+We ask that reps connect with their the Information, Advice and Guidance Team periodically for an informal discussion about their role as a rep and to discuss any issues that may be easily resolved outside of the committee meetings.
+The Information, Advice and Guidance Team will also want to hear what views reps have gathered from their fellow students.

 Once elected, all our student reps will attend a training session run by the Students’ Union in October.
 This training will cover how to gather feedback, working with staff, feeding back to your cohort and how to raise issues with staff or in meetings.
 SoSS staff can also give you more insight into specific School practices.
 Here reps will have the chance to mix with each other as well as the School staff they will be working with.